Latanoprost 50 mcg/mL and Timolol (as maleate) 5 mg/mL

 How long to take it for

-Continue using the eye drops every day for as long as your doctor tells you.
+Continue using the eye drops for as long as your doctor tells you.

-The eye drops help to control your condition but does not cure it.
+Although latanoprost/timolol eye drops help control your glaucoma, it does not cure

 Make sure you have enough to last over weekends and holidays.